Henry Pickford

-Henry Pickford (1820 – date of death unknown) was an English first-class cricketer.
+Henry Pickford (c.
+1820 – date of death unknown) was an English first-class cricketer.

 Pickford was born at Cheadle, Cheshire.
 He made his debut in first-class cricket for Manchester against Yorkshire at Manchester.
 He played in first-class matches for Manchester on nine occasions between 1844 and 1857, including on two occasions when the matches were billed as Lancashire v Yorkshire in 1849.
 He also played two first-class matches for the North in the North v South fixtures of 1847 and 1848.
 Across eleven first-class matches, Pickford scored 139 runs at an average of 6.61, with a high score of 27.